Java By Kiran

 This class contains one or more abstract methods which are simply method declarations without a body.

-Ans: Yes, an interface can extend another interface in Java.
+An interface can be extended by another interface in Java.

 // this interface extends from the Body interface: